Understanding what interviewers are looking for and having strong answers ready can make all the difference in landing a job as a CNA.

 9. How would you deal with an aggressive patient?

 There are many reasons why patients sometimes lash out.
-They might be in pain, they might be struggling with withdrawal symptoms, or they could be suffering from mental illness.
 Knowing how to handle aggressive patients without losing your cool is an important skill to have as a CNA.

 Don’t tell the interviewer that your first course of action would be to physically restrain the patient.
 Dealing with aggressive patients requires patience, de-escalation skills, and a desire to understand why they’re acting the way they are.
 In your answer, show the interviewer your compassionate and rational side.